microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Uninstall-WinGetPackage.md

 This command uninstalls a WinGet package from your computer.
 The command includes parameters to specify values used to search for installed packages.
 By default, all string-based searches are case-insensitive substring searches.
-Wildards are not supported.
+Wildcards are not supported.
 You can change the search behavior using the **MatchOption** parameter.

 ## EXAMPLES